All Episodes

 We reached out to the Department of Defense for comment, but they did not immediately respond.

-And so when you you said something we should at least prevent some of these atrocities from happening, how would you do that?
+And so you said something, we should at least prevent some of these atrocities from happening.

 Or is there some other method you're imagining?

-No, I I think there it's a combination.
+No, I think it's a combination.

-Unfortunately, I I am of the opinion that we will find our conventional military back at Afghanistan inside 18 months.
+Unfortunately, I am of the opinion that we will find our conventional military back in Afghanistan inside 18 months just because it's not going to go well with the Taliban increasing in power.

 I mean, we do this the world over.